 Every program administers an intensive examination before admitting a graduate student to candidacy for the Ph.D.
 Depending on the program, the exam may be written and/or oral; it may last for a couple of hours or extend over more than one day.
 You might take it alone or with other students in your cohort.
 Whatever the format, you will be asked to demonstrate a thorough understanding of the material in your discipline.

 A prospectus is usually the first step in the process of writing your dissertation.
 The form and content will vary by discipline.
+For information specific to your program of study, go to your specific program's policy.
 In most cases, however, a prospectus will contain the following information:

 - The name of your primary dissertation adviser.

 - A statement of the topic of the dissertation and an explanation of its importance.
 Your dissertation is expected to present new information based on your research or provide a new interpretation or new appreciation of existing information.

 - A concise review of what has been done on the topic in the past.
 Specifically, how will your dissertation differ from or expand upon previous work?
 A bibliography is usually appended to this section.